2004-ind/Portfolio-Optimization-with-Clustering/README.md

 Since the elbow shape is starting at point 4, this seems the optimal k value.

-## Cluster Cryptocurrencies with K-means Using the PCA Data
+## Cryptocurrencies Clustering with K-means Using the PCA Data

 ![](Resources/pca_cul_data.png)

 ![](Resources/pca_scatter_plot.png)

-## Visualize and Compare the Results
+## Results Comparison

 ![](Resources/elbow_com.png)